keerthinarina24/megazone-serverless-etl/README.md

-Monitoring and Observability
+\## Monitoring and Observability

-AWS Glue job execution metrics and logs are available in Amazon CloudWatch
+\- AWS Glue job logs and metrics are available in Amazon CloudWatch

-Kinesis Data Firehose delivery success and failure metrics can be monitored via CloudWatch
+\- Kinesis Firehose delivery success and failure metrics can be monitored via CloudWatch

-Failed Firehose records can be routed to S3 error prefixes for troubleshooting
+\- Failed Firehose records can be routed to S3 error prefixes for investigation

-These metrics enable alerting, operational visibility, and faster incident resolution in production environments
+\- These metrics enable alerting, operational visibility, and faster incident resolution

-Production Improvements (Future Enhancements)
+\## Production Improvements (Future Enhancements)

-If deployed in a production environment, the following enhancements would be implemented:
+If deployed in a production environment, the following improvements would be implemented:

-Dead-letter queues (DLQ) for failed Firehose records
+\- Dead-letter queues (DLQ) for failed Firehose records

-Data quality checks using AWS Glue Data Quality or Great Expectations
+\- Data quality checks using AWS Glue Data Quality or Great Expectations

-CI/CD pipelines for Terraform using GitHub Actions
+\- CI/CD pipelines for Terraform using GitHub Actions

-Fine-grained IAM permissions and restrictive S3 bucket policies
+\- Fine-grained IAM permissions and restrictive S3 bucket policies

-Cost monitoring and optimization using AWS Cost Explorer and Athena query metrics
+\- Cost monitoring using AWS Cost Explorer and Athena query metrics

-Results
+\## Results

-Fully serverless architecture with zero infrastructure management
+\- Fully serverless architecture with zero infrastructure management

-Scalable ingestion capable of handling high-volume clickstream events
+\- Scalable ingestion capable of handling high-volume clickstream events

-Optimized analytics using partitioned Parquet and Amazon Athena
+\- Optimized analytics using partitioned Parquet and Amazon Athena

-Reproducible and consistent environments using Infrastructure as Code
+\- Reproducible environments using Infrastructure as Code (Terraform)